 Experience & Skills

 To become a successful Registered Nurse, professionals must possess critical-thinking skills which allow them to assess patient conditions and determine effective solutions.
 They should also be organized and have strong communication skills.
 As an RN, multitasking is common, so maintaining clear communication with patients and other staff members is integral.

-“In most cases experience isn’t necessary when going into nursing, but some would argue that professionals should have some hospital experience whether as a Patient Care Tech or as a Patient Transporter.
+“In most cases experience isn’t necessary when going into nursing, but some would argue that professionals should have some hospital experience whether as a Patient Care Tech, Emergency Medical Technician or as a Patient Transporter.
 I would agree that having hospital experience makes the transition into nursing easier, but it is not necessary.”

 Brust noted that many Registered Nurses also receive on-site training upon being hired, and co-workers are dependable resources.
 Healthcare Simulation technology and small class debriefing sessions continue to become an increasing part of a Nurse’s initial education and ongoing training.
 As far as other skills, Brust believes RNs should be able to remain respectful and honest with patients.
 To achieve this, she said Registered Nurses need to be able to get along with “just about any type of person.”

 Registered Nurses should be kind, caring and compassionate healthcare professionals who want to help their patients improve health conditions.
 Due to the emotional demands of this occupation, RNs need to be able to maintain emotional stability–even in stressful or upsetting situations.

 “Nurses are known for their loud, fun, addictive personalities,” Brust added.
 “You certainly cannot be shy to be a nurse!
 Being fun, outgoing, caring, compassionate and strong is really important in this career.”